Panman82/ember-bootstrap-switch/README.md

 ```

 Or, using the [ember-truth-helpers](https://www.npmjs.com/package/ember-truth-helpers),
-only store the 'radioValue' and use the `eq` helper to determine checked state.
+you only need `radioValue` and use the `eq` helper to determine checked state.

 ```handlebars
 {{!-- app/templates/foobar.js --}}